 Chemical paint remover and abrasives will do serious damage to a carbon fiber frame, and so the best you can so is to leave the original finish in place, and roughen it slightly so a new finish will adhere.
 Refinishing a carbon fiber frame is best left to professionals, from start to finish.

-As aluminum is much softer than steel, chemical paint removal is the preferred way to go with an aluminum frame.
+Aluminum is much softer than steel, and so chemical paint removal is the preferred way to go with an aluminum frame.
 It has been reported that abrasive particles embed themselves in aluminum and spoil the finish.
 Aluminum also requires special preparation and primers.
 The best bet with aluminum is to send the frame out to a shop which specializes in stripping paint off aluminum, mostly using chemicals.

 Chemical paint removers are highly toxic.
 Chemical paint removal should preferably be performed in a professional shop environment with exhaust air filtration.
 Once the finish has been softened, it can be cleaned off using water, solvents, or mild abrasives such as steel wool or a Scotchbrite™ pad.

-Abrasives are the traditional treatment to clean paint off a steel frame.
+It is common to clean paint off a steel frame using abrasives.
 Sandblasting is the generic term for this work, but sand does slightly erode steel tubing.
 Glass bead blasting is much gentler.
 Major cities have shops which do this work.

 Before taking a frame in to a shop -- unless it is a shop experienced in work on bicycle frame -- you need to protect surfaces which you do not want to be abraded, or where you don't want particles to lodge.
-Put old bottom-bracket cups into the bottom bracket and wrap them in tape, install an old headset.and block off ventilating holes with toothpicks.
+Thread old bottom-bracket cups partway into the bottom bracket and wrap them in tape, install an old headset,.and block off ventilating holes with toothpicks.
 Duct tape is sturdy enough to resist blasting and keep abrasive particles out of the frame.